Most Gulf markets end lower on weak oil

 “Conversely, declining oil prices continue to pose a risk.”

-Dubai’s main share index dropped 0.6%, weighed down by a 2.8% fall in top lender Emirates NBD.
+Dubai’s main share index dropped 0.6 percent, weighed down by a 2.8 percent fall in top lender Emirates NBD (ENBD).

-ENBD will buy a 60% stake in Indian private lender RBL Bank for $3 billion, the banks said on Saturday.
-Shares of the Dubai-based lender jumped over 6% last week on reports of the stake purchase.
+ENBD will buy a 60 percent stake in Indian private lender RBL Bank for USD3 billion, the banks said on Saturday.
+Shares of the Dubai-based lender jumped over 6 percent last week on reports of the stake purchase.

 Softer oil prices pose a risk of capping gains even from positive corporate results, casting a shadow over the market, Abuagla said.

-The Qatari index closed 0.3%, with petrochemical maker Industries Qatar declining 0.6%.
+The Qatari index closed 0.3 percent, with petrochemical maker Industries Qatar declining 0.6 percent.

-Outside the Gulf, Egypt’s blue-chip index rose 0.2%, hitting a new record high, helped by a 1.4% rise in Egypt Aluminum .
+Outside the Gulf, Egypt’s blue-chip index rose 0.2 percent, hitting a new record high, helped by a 1.4 percent rise in Egypt Aluminum.

 Comments